 Points to consider

-The agent may also supply this information himself to Customs Statistics Unit.
+The agent may also supply this information personally to Customs Statistics.

-Distance selling means mail order sales and other sales in which the seller takes care of sending the goods to private persons or persons comparable to them in the Country of destination.
-In Finland, a foreign company engaged in distance selling must register for tax in Finland, if the value of the annual sales to private persons exceeds 35 000 EUR.
+Distance selling means mail order sales and other sales in which the seller takes care of sending the goods to private persons or persons comparable to them in the country of destination.
+In Finland, a foreign company engaged in distance selling must register for tax in Finland, if the value of the annual sales to private persons exceeds EUR 35 000.

-If there is a change of address and/or contact person in the company, this should be reported to Customs Statistics Unit via e-mail: intrastat(at)tulli.fi.
+If there is a change of address and/or contact person in the company, this should be reported to Customs Statistics by e-mail: intrastat(at)tulli.fi.
 The Changes Report Form can also be used for reporting such changes.
-The form is available on the Customs website at http://tulli.fi/en/statistics/the-changes-report-form.
+The form is available on the Customs website at http://tulli.fi/en/intrastat/the-changes-report-form.

-Customs Statistics Unit monitors whether the companies comply with their obligation to provide information by comparing value data on VAT obtained from the tax authorities with the value data of the statistical declarations.
+Customs Statistics monitors whether the companies comply with their obligation to provide information by comparing value data on VAT obtained from the tax authorities with the value data of the statistical declarations.
 The comparison is made every month and quarterly, separately for arrivals and dispatches.
-If the declared total values diverge significantly, a request for clarification is sent to the company.
+If the declared total values diverge significantly, Customs sends a request for clarification to the company.

 Removals from the register on information providers are implemented every spring on the basis of the VAT and statistical data on the whole previous year.
 In this process, the obligations of those companies falling below the threshold to report on arrivals and dispatches are discontinued.
 The companies concerned shall be informed of this in writing.
 If a company’s VAT and statistical values for the whole year remain under the threshold values, but the obligation to provide information started in the middle of the year, the company will not be removed from the register the following year.

 If the company's activities change, for example if there is a total termination of business, the obligation to provide information may be discontinued even outside the yearly removals.
-In such cases the company is advised to contact Customs Statistics Unit via e-mail: intrastat(at)tulli.fi.
+In such cases the company is advised to contact Customs Statistics by e-mail: intrastat(at)tulli.fi.